1-3:00 PM

 The City of Reykjavík is launching a literature-related residency at Gröndal's House.
 The goal is to invite a journalist or researcher to spend 2 to 4 weeks exploring and writing about Reykjavík's contemporary literary scene.
 We will provide flights, accommodation at the Gröndal's House, and a per diem.

+The program is open to established writers, editors, translators, poets, critics, literary professionals, journalists, and researchers connected to Seattle City of Literature.
 The selected individual will produce an article focusing on a specific aspect of the modern literary landscape.
-The article may include emerging writers, established authors, booksellers, and publishers.
 It will be published in the resident's home city and translated for publication in Iceland.

 This initiative aims to generate in-depth journalism on Reykjavík's current literary culture, moving beyond traditional discussions of the Icelandic Sagas and medieval manuscripts.
 The goal is to make this an annual residency, inviting participants from different UNESCO Cities of Literature each year.